 Each string of lights hangs vertically from its central strand.
 These strings are usually separated and secured with twist ties inside the packaging to prevent them from getting tangled.
 You should not remove the twist ties until you hang horizontal strands of lights.
 Otherwise, you will end up with tangled lights.

 Yes.
 But not all curtain string lights can be used outdoors.
 Only those waterproof string lights can survive on rainy and snowy days.
 The most common waterproof grades for curtain string lights are IP44 and IP64, which means how much water they can resist.
 You can see these signs in the product description.

 IP44 rated lights are not totally waterproof, they are suitable for the front porches that are wet buy no direct rain on rainy days.
-IP64 rated lights are water-resistant for light rain and water spray from any direction.
-They are suitable for hanging on the backyard fence, on the tree, on the patio.
+IP64 rated lights are water-resistant to light rain and water spray from any direction.
+They are suitable for hanging on the backyard fence, on the tree, or on the patio.

 Where Can I Hang Curtain String Lights?

 You can create a cozy backdrop by hanging curtain string lights on the following space: